 2. Indoor train in a complementary sport.

 For example, you could take the pressure off joints with a studio cycle bike.
-Or add upper body strength to those over-developed quads with a rower.
-Or make free weights or yoga your primary indoor activities.
+Or add upper body strength to those overdeveloped quads with a rower.
+You could also make free weights or yoga your primary indoor activities.
 The variations are endless.

 3. Dial in your sound system.